languitar/pass-git-helper/README.md

 No configuration options.

+### File Encoding

+By default, passwordstore entries are assumed to use UTF-8 encoding.
+If all or some of your entries use a different encoding, use the `encoding` key (for instance, in the `DEFAULT` section) to specify the used encoding.

 ## Command Line Options

 `-l` can be given as an option to the script to produce logging output on stderr.